The unofficial end to summer this weekend is expected to draw thousands of Iowans out to their state parks and waterways.

 - Always have a designated operator that avoids consuming alcohol.

 - Wear your life jacket, it floats, you don’t!
-Any children 12 and under must wear a lifejacket at all times on a vessel underway in Iowa.
+Any children under the age 13 must wear a lifejacket at all times on a vessel underway in Iowa.

 - Every boat or vessel must have a wearable life jacket for everyone on board; a USCG approved throw-able flotation device is also required on vessels 16’ or longer.